-The Public Works Department will plan to hold a future public comment period for the recommended fare increase and proposed fare structure.
-The Board of Skagit County Commissioners will not make any decisions about fares based solely upon recommendations in this report.
+The Public Works Department plans to hold a future public comment period for the recommended fare increase and proposed fare structure.
+The Board of Skagit County Commissioners will not make any decisions about fare increases or new fare structures based solely upon recommendations in this report.